shawnpark07/shawnpark07.github.io/about.md

 ## LEARNING

 I received a M.S of Data Science from Seoul National University where I especially concentrated on Computer Vision, and a B.S of Electrical & Computer Engineering from Seoul National University.
-Also, I was a Samsung JFL(Junior Frontier Leader) Scholarship student which covers tution and part of living stipend for full-year.
+Also, I was a sponsored student of Samsung JFL(Junior Frontier Leader) Scholarship which covers tution and part of living stipend for full-year during B.S.